 If keys are not returned at the end of any tenancy, the tenant will be responsible for the cost of replacement locks and this can be deducted from the bond.
-No further keys are to be cut by the tenant without prior written consent from your Property Manager.
-This process is in place for your protection and security and that of any subsequent occupiers.
+No further keys are to be cut by the tenant without prior written consent from your property manager.
+This process is in place for your protection and security.